 Yildirim, who was also angered by Kilicdaroglu’s skepticism of the official narrative of events, described his comments as an “insult” to the memory of the 249 people who lost their lives in the attempted putsch.

 “What do you mean by a ‘controlled coup’?
 Is this not an insult to the martyrs and the heroes?
 He must put the evidence on the table for such claims,” the Turkish premier said, adding “No one can insult this nation.”

 Tens of thousands of people have been arrested in Turkey on suspicion of having links to Gulen and the failed coup.
 More than 110,000 others, including military staff, civil servants and journalists have been sacked or suspended from work over the same accusations.

 The international community and rights groups have been highly critical of the Turkish president over the massive dismissals and the crackdown.

-Posted by GPD on April 3, 2017, With 2471 Reads Filed under Government & Politics.
+Posted by GPD on April 3, 2017, With 2497 Reads Filed under Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.